Maryland Condominium & HOA Law Blog, marylandcondominiumlaw.net, is written by attorney Thomas C. Schild.

 Since 1985, Tom has represented condominiums, homeowners associations, and housing cooperatives throughout Maryland and Washington D.C.
 He advises associations on matters such as board governance responsibilities, use restrictions, assessment collection, amending association bylaws and other governing documents, developer construction warranties, management and service contracts, fair housing accommodations, and rule enforcement.

-As a member of CAI’s National Faculty since 1998, Tom teaches a manager training course on Community Governance in cities throughout the United States as part of CAI’s Professional Manager Development Program.
+As a member of CAI’s National Faculty for nearly 25 years, Tom has taught a manager training course on Community Governance in cities throughout the United States as part of CAI’s Professional Manager Development Program.

 A 1976 graduate of Northwestern University and a 1980 graduate of the George Washington University Law School, Tom Schild is admitted to practice law before the state and federal courts in Maryland and the District of Columbia.